Azure/azure-sdk-for-python/sdk/documentintelligence/azure-ai-documentintelligence/README.md

 ## _Disclaimer_

-_The API version 2023-10-31-preview is currently only available in some Azure regions, the available regions can be found from [here][python-di-2023-10-31-preview-available-regions]._
+_The API version 2024-02-29-preview is currently only available in some Azure regions, the available regions can be found from [here][python-di-available-regions]._

 ## Getting started